 You might want to double the batch because these won’t last long!

-- Light Brown sugar: Adds sweetness as well as moisture.
-Using brown sugar in baked goods helps keep the texture nice and soft.
-You can also use dark brown sugar or white sugar, if you’d like.
+- Light Brown sugar: You can also use dark brown sugar or white sugar, if you’d like.

 Here are the simple steps to making these amazing kitchen sink cookies.
 Just be sure to grab a couple before they’re gone!